 Of course, data literacy plays a major role in the financial services industry, where it’s used to understand customer needs and behavior, identify and predict risk, detect money laundering and inform adaptive virtual assistants, among other uses.

 But what about in, say, agriculture, sport or entertainment?

 The world’s your oyster

-Being well versed in data allows farmers to better predict weather conditions, monitor animal wellbeing and stock conditions, implement quality control and optimise harvest, ultimately helping tackle the global food shortage.
+Being well-versed in data allows farmers to better predict weather conditions, monitor animal wellbeing and stock conditions, implement quality control and optimize harvest, ultimately helping tackle the global food shortage.
 For example, Australian oyster farmers now use sensors to measure oyster heartbeats, testing responses to different water temperatures and salinity levels.

 A sporting chance

 As well as data-driven cheating detection algorithms, we’re now seeing top professional athletes surround themselves with data-literate teams.
-Their coaches know how to use biodata to strategise, manage training and prevent injury.
+Their coaches know how to use biodata to strategize, manage training and prevent injury.